NewHorizonsDiveCentre/NhdcOnline/README.md

 # NHDC Online
-The main repository for the NHDC Online website.
-This contains only the site itself, other features (like the EVE integration and markdown support) will be split into separate repositories.
+The main repository for the NHDC website.
+Both frontend and backend parts are in this repo, and will build together.